 Related Resources for Marriage Age Requirements Laws:

 No matter the age of the participants, marriage is a serious commitment that should be entered into with considerable thought.
 However, there are special considerations when minors want to marry.
 If you are a minor with plans to marry, you will want to learn more about California laws.
-Get a free case review from a California family law attorney now.
+Get in touch with a California family law attorney now to learn more.

 Contact a qualified attorney.